 Divide it up.
-Studying isn't fun to begin with a forcing yourself through a study marathon will only make it work.
-Divide it up into manageable chunks and reward yourself will make studying more bearable
+Studying isn't enjoyable for everyone at first, and trying to force yourself through a study marathon won't work.
+Divide it up into manageable chunks and reward yourself which will make studying more bearable

 Sleep!
 Don't underestimate the importance of being well rested before you start.
-This will improve your concentration and working memory
+This will improve your concentration and working memory.
+Switch off the devices and get some well-earned rest

 Set a timetable.
 Do you work better straight after school or after you've had dinner?
 Are you more productive doing 90 minute sessions or half hour spurts?
-Find a plan that works for you and stick to it.
+Find a plan that works for you and stick to it

 Take notes.
 Taking notes will keep you more engaged in class and will help you narrow down where you really need to focus your studying.
-Much easier to re-read notes than an entire textbook!
+It is much easier to re-read notes than an entire textbook!

 Manage your study space.
 Find a space that will maximise your productivity.
 Look for somewhere where there are no distractions such as tv, people chatting or the temptation to play with your phone.
+Avoid social media when studying

 Ask questions.
-You are in school to learn, don't be afraid to ask, it's the only way to be sure you understand the content.
+You are in school to learn, don't be afraid to ask for help, it's the only way to be sure you understand the content.